peterpeerdeman/peterpeerdeman.github.io/_posts/2016-04-01-improving-performance-loading-speed-and-scalability-of-a-large-meteor-application.md

 After finishing the MVP functionalities of one of our biggest meteor applications, we had to take a step back and improve the performance and scalability of the application.
 These were the most important steps we took:

-## reduce distance between db and appservers
+## reduce distance between database and appservers

 One of the biggest gains in performance was relocating the mongodatabase to be physically closer to the application nodes.
 We initially had our application server running in New York with the database running in Ireland.
 As you might have expected, this did not bode well for our users that are mainly based in Europe.
 When we switched hosts we made sure that both the appserver and database servers ran in the same datacenter, which significantly improved latency.